 Ask the seller for the following:

 Make, model, and year.
 It’s a good idea to double-check this information against the vehicle registration form.

 Vehicle identification number (VIN).
 You can find the VIN on the vehicle registration form and on the car itself (try on the dashboard or doorjamb on the driver’s side).

 Check the vehicle’s status with ICBC

 For free, you can use ICBC’s vehicle claims history report to find out if the vehicle is roadworthy.
 It will tell you, for example, if a car has been significantly altered or rebuilt from a salvage vehicle.

 Do a stolen vehicle search

 For free, you can search the stolen vehicles database maintained by the Canadian Police Information Centre (CPIC).
-Enter the VIN to learn whether the vehicle has been reported stolen anywhere in Canada.

 Get a vehicle history report